Nomination Form for the 2023 History & Social Sciences cycle (for books published in 2020 and 2021)

 Information collected on this form may be used in promotional and other materials in connection with the Laura Shannon Prize in Contemporary European Studies.
 Contact information for the author and primary publisher are required on this form.

-Nomination forms for this humanities cycle of the Laura Shannon Prize must be submitted by February 15, 2021.
+Nomination forms for this history & social sciences cycle of the Laura Shannon Prize must be submitted by February 15, 2022.
 Books may arrive within a reasonable time after this deadline.
 If you have questions about the delivery of the review copies or if they have been back-ordered, please contact LSPrize@nd.edu to address your situation.